GeorgBraun/swagger2-express-sequelize/docs/tut3-add-swagger-ui.md

 # Beginner's Tutorial - Part 3: Add Swagger UI

-The **_Swagger Editor_** is great during development: You can edit your specification YAML file and imediately see the impact on the RestAPI via the integrated graphical user interface on the right half of the window.
+The **_Swagger Editor_** is great during development: You can edit your specification YAML file and immediately see the impact on the RestAPI via the integrated graphical user interface on the right half of the window.

 During production, you usually do **not** want to provide editing capabilities for the specification of your server.
 Therefore, you usually do not start _Swagger&nbsp;Editor_.